goetzk/django-social-feeds-parser/README.rst

         ...
     )

 Configure the social media source you want to trigger.
-You can of course add you own custom channel source.
+You can of course add your own custom channel source.

 .. code-block::  python